 What do scribes do?

 During each shift the scribe is paired with a single ED physician.
-The scribe accompanies the physician to the bedside of each patient and is involved in all aspects of care. scribes witness a breadth of clinical cases from urgent care to the care of the critically ill.
+The scribe accompanies the physician to the bedside of each patient and is responsible for documenting all aspects of care.
+Scribes witness a breadth of clinical cases from basic medical complaints to the care of the critically ill.